Bushmills/yoda/README.md

 page](https://github.com/Bushmills/yoda/wiki/Considerations), and the rest possibly among the [remaining wiki pages](https://github.com/Bushmills/yoda/wiki/Home).

-yoda has been coded as bash script with only a small count of [https://github.com/Bushmills/yoda/blob/main/DEPENDENCIES](external dependencies)
+yoda has been coded as bash script with only a small count of [external dependencies](https://github.com/Bushmills/yoda/blob/main/DEPENDENCIES)

 Here's a screenshot showing yoda's status line, the current list of words, and a "word not found" error:
 ![words and error screenshot](http://snap.scarydevilmonastery.net/github/1643883173174493618d.png)